 The Pilatus PC-12

 The Pilatus PC-12, a fairly new-to-market single-engine turboprop, has quickly claimed its place in multiple markets as a safe, reliable aircraft.
 But it'll cost you: A used PC-12 from the late '90s or early aughts will run about $2 million, while the price of a new, typically equipped one is $5 million.

 The Learjet 75

 The Embraer Legacy 650

-The Embraer Legacy 650E is a super midsize business aircraft that can travel at mach 0.8 over a maximum range of 3,900 nautical miles (with four passengers).
+The Embraer Legacy 650E is a super midsize business aircraft that can travel at Mach 0.8 over a maximum range of 3,900 nautical miles (with four passengers).
 You can buy a used prior Legacy model, a 2017 Legacy 500, for about $16 million, and you'd pay about $30 million for a brand new 650E.

 The Gulfstream G650ER

 The Boeing Business Jet (BBJ)

 If the Gulfstream G650 isn't quite big enough, there's always the Boeing Business Jet.
 A BBJ is a commercial airplane modified for private air travel and may include private bedrooms and bathrooms, conference rooms, kitchens, and seating for 25-75 passengers.